Side Meetings

 • Discuss details about the power of health tax and best practices to leverage domestic financing, especially for developing countries in the region.

-• Address the health system needs for the aging population and identify priority policies, investments, and innovative solutions for sustainable financing for healthy aging and socio-economic development.
+• Address the health system needs value-added taxation for demographic transitions and identify priority policies, investments, and innovative solutions for health tax and socio-economic development.

-• Bring developing countries, development partners, and academic institutions together to share their experiences, challenges, best practices, and innovations with each other on specific topics
+• Bring together countries, development partners, and academic institutions to exchange experiences, discuss challenges, and share best practices and innovations on specific topics.